Lanterman Developmental Center: History

 The facility was moved to a new location (near Pomona) and re-opened on May 2, 1927.
 The campus sat on 302 acres, and offered 24-hour residential care for lifelong conditions like cerebral palsy, epilepsy, Down syndrome, and autism.
 This hospital was one of the many State of California-run asylums that had sterilization centers.
 The State Narcotic Hospital Spadra was a different program that shared the campus grounds.
 In 1953, the named was changed to the Pacific State Hospital.

 In 1979, the name was changed to the Frank D. Lanterman State Hospital and Developmental Center, named after the California State Assemblyman Frank D. Lanterman who fought for the civil rights of developmentally disabled people.
 In 2015, the hospital was named as one of the state run facilities with cases of multiple deaths and neglect, documented between 2003 and 2012.
-The hospital and facility building was fully closed on July 1, 2015, the same year the property was transferred to California State Polytechnic University, Pomona.
+The hospital and facility building was fully closed on July 1, 2015, the same year ownership of the property was transferred to California State Polytechnic University, Pomona.

 Other California state-run hospitals that specialized in developmental disabilities included Sonoma Developmental Center, Agnews Developmental Center, Camarillo State Mental Hospital, Fairview Developmental Center, Porterville Developmental Center, Canyon Springs Developmental Center, and Sierra Vista.
 The television series Twin Peaks (in 2016), and Glow (in 2017) were filmed at this location.

 Notable patients at the Lanterman Developmental Center include Edward Bunker.